 We study the possibility of quasar outflows in clusters and groups of galaxies heating the intracluster gas in order to explain the recent observation of excess entropy in this gas.
-We use the extended Press-Schechter formalism to estimate the number of quasars that become members of a group or cluster of a given mass and formation epoch.
+We use the extended Press-Schechter formalism to estimate the number of quasars that become members of a group of cluster of a given mass and formation epoch.
 We also estimate the fraction of mechanical energy in the outflows that is imparted to the surrounding medium as a function of the density and temperature of this gas.
 We finally calculate the total amount of non-gravitational heating from such outflows as a function of the cluster potential and formation epoch.
-We show that outflows from broad absorption line and radio-loud quasars can provide the required amount of heating of the intracluster gas.
-We find that in this scenario most of the heating takes place at $z \sim 1-4$ , and that this 'pre-heating' epoch is at lower redshift for lower-mass clusters.
+We show that outflows from broad absorption line (BAL) and radio loud quasars can provide the required amount of heating of the intracluster gas.
+We find that in this scenario most of the heating takes place at $z \sim 1-4$, and that this "preheating" epoch is at lower redshift for lower mass clusters.
+The main results are summarized below: